 Brian is a rare portrayal of the fictional atheist in that he actually does outright state that his reason for not believing in God is that he's never seen any evidence.
 He even points out that we've sent all manner of probes and crafts up into space and have never once found anything resembling a divine entity.

 Interestingly enough, he wasn't an atheist in the earlier seasons.
-In fact, when Peter disturbs the grave of a Native American and the family goes through supernatural phenomena, he's the one that points out why:
+In fact, when Peter claims that he's a god and causes plagues to reign down on his family, Brian points out the exact reason to him: